 4. Build an independent project in Scratch

 Scratch is a great platform for younger students to learn how to code and build their own projects.
 The visual programming language used by Scratch makes it easy for younger students to get started with coding, even if they have limited prior experience.
+Scratch is made to minimize the syntax by formatting code into blocks that get drag-and-dropped and connected together.
 By lowering the barrier to entry for younger students, Scratch makes it possible for kids to truly explore their interests through code.
+Students can creatively choose what they want to make or even draw their own characters and backdrops.
 Additionally, it is a great teaching tool for parents who themselves may not have as much experience in code.

 Given its easy to use interface and kid-friendly tools, Scratch is extremely popular among late elementary and middle school students.
-If your student isn’t quite ready to build a full-fledged project on their own yet, Create & Learn offers several Scratch coding classes to support Scratch learning.
+If your student isn’t quite ready to build a full-fledged project on their own yet, Create & Learn offers several Scratch coding classes to support Scratch learning and free Scratch intro class.

 Best for ages: 7-13